 The Best Delaware Auto Insurance Companies

-Delaware’s high traffic density and expensive auto repairs put its typical auto insurance premium about $232 above the national average.
-But don’t worry.
-You can still score a great deal.
-Every company weighs your application a little differently, and by setting aside some time to get some quotes, you can find the company that offers you the best deal on the most coverage.
-Start by reading our reviews of the best auto insurers in Delaware, and then use our quote tool to see what each of them can offer you.
+Delaware’s high traffic density and expensive auto repairs put its typical auto insurance premium about $208 above the national average.
+That said, every company weighs your application a little differently, and by setting aside time to get quotes from a few insurers, you can find the company that offers you the best deal on the most coverage.
+Start by reading our reviews of the best auto insurers in Delaware, and then use our quote tool above to see what each of them can offer you.

 - $25,000 bodily injury coverage per person